DevcafeMX/ansible-playbook/full-mac-os-setup.md

     - Keyboard > Keyboard shortcuts > Mission Control > Move left (right option + left ) and Move Right (right option + right)
   - Dock:
     - Add Applications and Downloads
-    - Turn Hiding on and Magnification on
+    - Turn Magnification on, hiding should be enabled from the ansible playbooks
+  - Unvault the auth_config files and place them in their correspondent directories.
 - Configure Tailscale
   - Set up my NAS shortcuts